Skip to main content

 Clean Air Zone

 Clean air is our absolute priority.
 And clean air starts at home.
-By working together we can achieve a cleaner, safer Bristol for everyone.
-Building on the changes in working and travelling patterns during COVID-19, our approach to clean air focuses on creating and promoting effective sustainable travel options for people and businesses and implementing a Clean Air Zone.
+By working together, we can achieve a cleaner, safer Bristol for everyone.
+Building on the changes in working and travelling patterns during COVID-19, our approach to clean air focuses on creating and promoting effective sustainable travel options for people and businesses as well as having a Clean Air Zone.

-Focused on the city centre we will introduce a charging zone for older, more polluting commercial vehicles and some private cars would pay to drive in the zone.
+Focused on the city centre, a charging zone has been implemented for older, more polluting vehicles, with both commercial and private cars affected.
 This will create additional demand for electric vehicles and electric vehicle charging infrastructure.

 Strategic Alignments